Peter Bergmann: Career

-In 1947, no physics department in the United States had a center for research in general relativity.
-At Syracuse, Bergmann established one of the first research centers devoted to studying the general theory of relativity to reconcile it with quantum theory.
-A 1949 Physical Review paper by Bergmann's program contained the key ideas of nonperturbative canonical general relativity.
-For the rest of his career, he oriented his research on those concepts.
-He was concerned with the interpretation of general covariance and initiated the search for observables whose commutation relations are necessary for the successful quantization of gravity.
+In 1947, no department of physics in the United States had a center for research in general relativity.
+Most American graduate programs in physics neither offered courses on the subject nor required knowledge of it for qualifying exams.
+At Syracuse, Bergmann established one of the first research centers devoted to studying the general theory of relativity and to reconcile it with quantum theory.
+In a 1949 paper, Bergmann outlined the goal of his research program, expressing the key ideas of non-perturbative canonical general relativity.
+For the rest of his career, he was interested in a variety of different topics on theoretical physics, including general covariance, canonical quantum gravity, and relativistic statistical mechanics.
+He was a pioneer of constrained Hamiltonian dynamics.

 Bergmann and his students were the primary contributors to the literature of general relativity until the mid-1950s.
-Twenty years later, there were more than a dozen general relativity research centers and now it is in the mainstream of current physics research.

-Apart from this research, he also promoted the discussion on the concept of temperature in relativistic statistical mechanics.
+Subsequent decades saw enormous growth in research on various aspects of gravitational physics.
+General relativity had entered the mainstream of research.
+Bergmann facilitated this trend not just with his research but also his teaching and administrative skills.
+He was one of the principal organizers of the inaugural Texas Symposium on Relativistic Astrophysics in Dallas, 1963.

 When Edward P. Tryon came out in 1973 with a paper in Nature titled "Is the Universe a Vacuum Fluctuation?”, Tryon mentions how he learned from Bergmann how our universe could have started with zero energy and not contradict the conservation of energy law because mass-energy is positive and gravitational energy is negative and they cancel each other out and so our universe than could begin with zero energy.

-After he retired from Syracuse, he was given Desk space at New York University where he worked with his close friend, physicist Engelbert Schucking until 1999.
+After retiring from Syracuse in 1982, he was appointed a visiting professor at New York University (NYU), a position he kept until his death.
+At NYU, he worked with his close friend, physicist Engelbert Schücking in organizing a seminar on relativity until he was forced to stop by illness.